 Students choose from one of four concentrations/pathways (also referred to as "sections") in the department.
-Students in the Cultural concentration will earn a Master of Arts.
-Students in the Archaeology, Biological, or Intersectional concentrations will work their advisor and a department committee to determine if the coursework they take meets the requirements for a master of arts or a master of science.
+Students in the Archaeology, Biological, or Intersectional concentrations will work with their advisor and the department executive committee to determine if the coursework they take meets the requirements for a Master of Science.
+If students are interested in the Cultural concentration, they should see information about the Master of Arts (http://guide.wisc.edu/graduate/anthropology/anthropology-ma/#requirementstext).